t

 txrikstn̓ something dangling

-tx̌səsmikst lucky
+tx̌səsmikst be lucky

 - kʷu tx̌səsmikst uɬ t̓iʔ l̓ nəqslup kʷu ilíʔ.
 If we are lucky we will be there in one place.
 (PS)